lhellborg/bookingSite/README.md

 * type and run `bower install`

 ##Running
-Run `grunt serve` for preview on `http://localhost:9000/` in the web browser.
+Run `grunt serve` for preview on `http://localhost:9000/` of development code in the web browser or `grunt serve dist` for preview on `http://localhost:9000/` of production code.

 ## Build & development